cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 -   Version 1.0 of the app may refuse to load without internet connectivity.
 This is fixed in version 1.1.
 -   There may be a slight delay when opening the app while on a bad internet connection.
+-   A browser bug may cause the web app and the homescreen app to stop registering touches for a few seconds.
+Usually this is extremely rare, but there are a few conditions that can increase the likelihood.
+This issue is not present in the native app.
 :::

 ### Emulation issues